Tests and treatments

 What is it?

-The permanent dialysis catheter has a subcutaneous cuff (a thickened Dacron (felt) cuff) to promote ingrowth and prevent ascending infection.
+• The catheter can also serve as a permanent access route if an AV fistula cannot be placed.
+The permanent dialysis catheter has a subcutaneous cuff.
+This is a thickened with Dacron (felt) cuff to promote firmness and prevent ascending infection.
 In the first weeks after placement, the permanent catheter is adhered to the skin with a suture.
 This means that the catheter cannot move and the cuff will have the opportunity to grow firmly into place.

 The physician decides which dialysis catheter is the most suitable for you and provides the best results.